d13g0s0uz4/hacktricks/phishing-methodology/README.md

 ![](<../.gitbook/assets/image (253) (1) (2) (1) (1) (2) (2) (3) (3) (5) (3) (5).png>)

-{% hint style="info" %}
-It's recommended to use the "**Send Test Email**" functionality to test that everything is working.\
+*It's recommended to use the "**Send Test Email**" functionality to test that everything is working.\
-I would recommend to **send the test emails to 10min mails addresses** in order to avoid getting blacklisted making tests.
+I would recommend to **send the test emails to 10min mails addresses** in order to avoid getting blacklisted making tests.*
-{% endhint %}

 ### Email Template